Code editor

 etc, typing another )

-or tab just leaves the enclosed area.
-Also then Backspace erases both characters.
+just leaves the enclosed area.
+Also then Backspace

 Statement completion